aschlenker/bazzite-build/README.md

 - Based on `bazzite` not `bazzite-deck`

-    Gets faster updates and allows for easy disabling of `Steam` autostart in `System Settings`.
+    Gets faster updates and allows for easy disabling of `Steam` autostart.

 - Omission of unnecessary commandline tools